Secure CheckoutPersonal information is secured with SSL technology.

 29. Developments in understanding of red-throated diver responses to offshore wind farms in marine Special Protection Areas

-31. Physical processes in the Whitsand Bay MCZ – neighbour to a dredge-spoil disposal site
+31. On sediment dispersal in the Whitsand Bay Marine Conservation Zone: neighbour to a closed dredge-spoil disposal site

-35. Consequences of nitrate enrichment in a temperate estuarine MPA; response of the primary producers and consequences for MPA management
+35. Consequences of nitrate enrichment in a temperate estuarine marine protected area; response of the microbial primary producers and consequences for

 39. Marine Protected Areas: Quo Vadis?